Doors Open Ontario presenting sponsor

 Boynton House

-In the 1840s, the original farm on this site was divided in half and sold, with the east half bought by Thomas Fenby Boynton.
+The original farm on this site was divided and sold, with the east half bought by Thomas Fenby Boynton.
 In 1875, the Boynton family built the current brick house to replace an original log home.
 Today, Boynton House is a community art exhibition space.
-Come and view the artwork of Alexander Mackenzie High School students.
+Stop by to explore the dynamic juried members’ show of the Markham Group of Artists.

 • Parking